Comparing mock exam performance vs real exam performance for SQE1

 recommended, it's free and from the SRA!

-Summary: The SRA sample papers appeared to be particularly easy, with students often scoring lower on the actual exam by about -5% to -20%, with an average drop of -12% vs the SRA sample paper
+Mock performance vs real: The SRA sample papers appeared to be particularly easy, with students often scoring lower on the actual exam by about -5% to -20%, with an average drop of -12% vs the SRA sample paper

 Notes: This seems to be the general consensus, but the range of reported differences in scores is wide from -25% to +2% suggesting very mixed views on just 'how easy' the SRA sample papers are vs the real thing.
 Also note, that the SRA added additional questions to their sample papers in Dec 2024 that are reported to the more representative of the real exam.